bufbuild-ru/docs/docs/protovalidate/schemas/standard-rules/index.md

 ## Protovalidate rules

 Protovalidate rules are Protobuf option annotations representing validation rules and business requirements.
-When a message is validated, every rule must pass for it to be considered valid.All Protovalidate rules are defined in the [Common Expression Language (CEL)](https://cel.dev/).
-Protovalidate's built-in rules provide a shorthand syntax for dozens of common validation rules, and you're free to [examine their CEL definitions](https://buf.build/bufbuild/protovalidate/docs/main:buf.validate) within the API itself.On this page, we'll explore Protovalidate's built-in rules, starting with simple scalar fields.
+When a message is validated, every rule must pass for it to be considered valid.

+All Protovalidate rules are defined in the [Common Expression Language (CEL)](https://cel.dev/).
+Protovalidate's built-in rules provide a shorthand syntax for dozens of common validation rules, and you're free to [examine their CEL definitions](https://buf.build/bufbuild/protovalidate/docs/main:buf.validate) within the API itself.

+On this page, we'll explore Protovalidate's built-in rules, starting with simple scalar fields.

 ## Field rules

 Field rules are the simplest and most commonly used Protovalidate rules.
-A field rule applies one requirement to one field in a message.For example, you can require that `first_name` meet a minimum length:
+A field rule applies one requirement to one field in a message.

+For example, you can require that `first_name` meet a minimum length:

 ::: info Simple field rule